United Nations fact-finding mission: Role of the Secretary-General

 The Secretary-General should monitor conflicts which may threaten international peace and security, and bring relevant information to the attention of the Council.
 He should be able to mount an emergency mission in case of need.
 The Secretariat's early warning capability should be enhanced.

 The Secretary General's Mechanism for Investigation of Alleged Use of Chemical and Biological Weapons, requests the Secretary-General to carry out investigations in response to reports that may be brought to his attention by any member state concerning the possible use of chemical, biological or toxin weapons.
-The Security Council encourages the Secretary-General to carry out promptly investigations in response to allegations brought to his attention by any Member State concerning the possible use of chemical, biological or toxin weapons.
+The Security Council encourages the Secretary-General to carry out promptly investigations in response to these allegations brought to his attention by any Member State.

 Relation to the International Criminal Court

-There is also a range of fact-finding procedures in the United Nations relating to serious violations of human rights and humanitarian law, as well as fact-finding on the crimes of aggression, genocide, war crimes and crimes against humanity which is carried out by the International Criminal Court.
+There is also a range of fact-finding procedures in the United Nations relating to serious violations of human rights and International humanitarian law, as well as fact-finding on the crimes of aggression, genocide, war crimes and crimes against humanity which is carried out by the International Criminal Court.
 Professor Lyal S. Sunga discusses how UN human rights special procedures fact-finding can help the International Criminal Court find facts and how the two should be made complementary.